LoyolaChicagoBooks/introcs-csharp/rst/nant.rst

 ----------------------

-If you want to add all your single-file programs to the examples folder, you can complue and run them just like the given examples, with the appropriate run script.
+If you want to add all your single-file programs to the examples folder, you can compile and run them just like the given examples, with the appropriate run script.
 If you would like your work separate, here is a suggested setup:

 #.
 The :file:`examples` and :file:`include` folders